 Trade Mark Attorney qualification route

-The first step for most aspiring Chartered Trade Mark Attorneys (CTMAs) is to be taken on as a trade mark trainee at a legal firm.
-Your firm will then usually pay for your studies.
+The first step for most aspiring CTMAs is to be taken on as a trade mark trainee at a legal firm.
+Your firm will then usually pay for you sit the required qualifications.

 Look out for opportunities at careers fairs, graduate job websites, our jobs board or directly via firms with an active IP practice.

-You will work at the firm when you are not studying, usually shadowing an experienced CTMA.
+You will work in your trainee role when you are not studying, usually shadowing an experienced CTMA.
 You will work closely with your mentor to gain the experience you need to qualify.

-- The Postgraduate Certificate Intellectual Property at Bournemouth University
+- Postgraduate Certificate Intellectual Property at Bournemouth University

 The course runs from October to July and is delivered in intensive spells of a few days every four to six weeks.